 Let’s get one thing straight: when your two female cats fight, they’re not being dramatic for attention.
 Cats don’t experience aggression the way we do.
 Their conflicts almost always stem from two core feelings that drive feline behavior: fear and a deep need for security.

-Sometimes what looks like aggression is actually play behavior that’s gotten out of hand.
+Sometimes what looks like aggression is play behavior that’s gotten out of hand.
 Young cats especially can engage in rough wrestling that mimics hunting behaviors.
 The difference?
 True play involves role switching, forward-facing ears, and retracted claws.
 Real fighting features pinned-back ears, dilated pupils, puffed tails, and genuine attempts to cause harm.

 Stress is another sneaky trigger.
 A new piece of furniture, construction noise from next door, or even a stray cat wandering through your yard can create enough tension that previously friendly felines suddenly start viewing each other as threats.
 This redirected aggression happens when a cat can’t attack the actual source of stress, so she lashes out at the nearest available target, which unfortunately tends to be her housemate.